stefan-hoeck/idris2-dom/src/Doc/Tutorial.md

 the chain of prototype objects to figure out, from which types a value inherits its functionality.

-External types whose type can be verified at runtime by one of the two means described above implement interface `SafeCast` from module `JS.Inheritance`.
-This module also provides the two main (unsafe) functions to inspect a value's type at runtime plus some utility functions.
+External types, whose type can be verified at runtime by one of the two means described above, implement interface `SafeCast` from module `JS.Inheritance`.
+This module also provides the two main (unsafe) functions to inspect and change a value's type at runtime plus some utility functions.
 Please note, that `SafeCast` is meant to be used for external types only.
 Note also, that `SafeCast` is typically not the thing you want